modelscope/data-juicer/README.md

 ```

 <details>
-<summary> More related papers from the Data-Juicer Team:
+<summary> More data-related papers from the Data-Juicer Team:
 </summary>>

 - [Data-Juicer Sandbox: A Feedback-Driven Suite for Multimodal Data-Model Co-development](https://arxiv.org/abs/2407.11784)